Chvxt3r/HackTools/Web/XSS.md

 ```

 ## DOM-Based
 > Done completely in the client browser.
 No request to server on data entry.
 Easily confused for relfected XSS.
 Needs a trigger to run the payload, such as 'img src=""'

+Completely Processed on the client side (JS used to change page source through the Document Object Model(DOM) No HTTP requests made (Developer Toos/Network Tab) Check the URL for the parameters Page source does not change when refreshed (Parameter passed in the URL rather than added to the page source)
+**Source**=JS object that takes user input (Can be any input parameter like a url parameter or an input field)
+**Sink**=JS function that writes user input to a DOM object on the page.

-* Test Payloads
+Test Payloads
 ```javascript
 # Loads the print dialog
 <img src=x onerror=print(1)>